On Seshadri constants of non-simple abelian varieties: Introduction

-Let $X$ be a projective variety of dimension $n$ over $\bC$, the field of complex numbers.
-For an ample line bundle $L$ on $X$ and a point $x \in X$, Demailly introduced an invariant called the Seshadri constant in \cite{MR1178721}, which measures the local positivity of $L$ at $x$.
-We denote it by $\varepsilon (X,L;x)$.
+for a curve $C$ containing $x$.
+Note that the definition immediately implies that $\varepsilon(X,L;x)$ is determined by the numerical class of $L$.

 It is closely related to various geometric notions such as separation of jets, very ampleness of adjoint bundles, and the symplectic packing problem.
 We recommend \cite[Chapter 5]{MR2095471} for details.
-See \pref{sc:preliminary} for the precise definitions and notation used in this paper.
 For a polarized abelian variety $(A,L)$, the Seshadri constant $\varepsilon(A,L;x)$ does not depend on the choice of a point $x \in A$, and hence we denote it by $\varepsilon(A,L)$.
+Moreover, we often denote $\varepsilon_{C,0}(L)$ by $\varepsilon_{C}(L)$.
 An important problem is to understand how $\varepsilon(A,L)$ reflects the global structure of $(A,L)$.

 For example, it is known that there exists a close relationship between the Seshadri constants and minimal period lengths (also called the Bauer-Sarnak invariants) of polarized complex tori.
 For details, see \cite{MR1406008}, \cite{MR1660259} or \cite[Chapter 5]{MR2095471}.
 Apart from this, Nakamaye \cite{MR1393263} proved the very interesting following result.

 \begin{theorem}[{$=$\cite[Theorem $1.1$]{MR1393263}}] Let $(A,L)$ be a polarized abelian variety of dimension $n$.
 Then $ \varepsilon(A,L) \ge 1 $.
 Moreover, $ \varepsilon(A,L) =1$ if and only if $(A,L)$ is isomorphic to $(E, L_1) \times (B, L_2)$, where $L_1$ is a line bundle of degree 1 on an elliptic curve $E$ and $(B,L_2)$ is a polarized abelian variety of dimension $n-1$. \end{theorem}